openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/03-scaling-and-self-healing-of-pods.md

 within the OpenShift environment.
 The endpoint list is a quick way to see how many pods are behind a service.

-You can also see that both *Pods* are running using the web console:
+You can also see that two *Pods* are running using the web console:

 ![Application Scaling](../../assets/intro-openshift/training-tutorial-1/03-overview-of-scaled-application.png)